chrisluedtke/pyflashcards/ROADMAP.md

 TODO
-* create many flashcards
+* create flashcards offline
+* preserve order of decks without digit prefixes in the name
-* update flashcards from markdown
+* update flashcards in database from markdown files without resetting the database
-* support images in flashcards
-* support LaTeX in flashcards
+* incorporate leitner system
+    * user can work through cards randomly or in order
-* user can continue old quiz
+    * user can reset/clear leitner bins
+* card formatting
+    * LaTeX
+    * python syntax highlighting
+* Add performance summary to "Quiz Complete" page
-* display current card tags at the bottom of the page
+* display current card tags and deck name at the bottom of the card
-* create flashcards in-app
-* download flashcards from app
+* export/download flashcards from app
-* export flashcards